How to sign up for Verizon’s 5G service

 What is Verizon offering?

-There are admittedly some pretty good freebies flowing here -- free installation, three months of free service, a free Chromecast or Apple TV 4K and three months of free YouTube TV, plus priority to purchase the first 5G mobile device when it's available.
+There are admittedly some pretty good freebies flowing here -- free installation, three months of free service, a free Chromecast or Apple TV 4K (£179 at Apple) and three months of free YouTube TV, plus priority to purchase the first 5G mobile device when it's available.

 Is there a catch?